Back to Help Center

 3. From the slide-out menu, select Local Drive to choose a folder on your computer.

-• Note: Using an external USB drive as a source may require an in-app purchase.
+• Note: Using an external USB drive as a source may require an upgrade.

 MacOS